skalenetwork/mirage-manager/docs/Staking.md

 ### claimRequest

+Claims an exit request and transfers funds to the caller

 ```solidity
 function claimRequest(uint256 requestId) external
 ```

-Claims an exit request and transfers funds to the caller

-_Reverts if the request is still locked or doesn't belong to the caller_
+**dev:** _Reverts if the request is still locked or doesn't belong to the caller_

 #### Parameters